Azure/terraform-azurerm-network/README.md

 [![Build Status](https://travis-ci.org/Azure/terraform-azurerm-network.svg?branch=master)](https://travis-ci.org/Azure/terraform-azurerm-network)

-## Create a basic network in Azure
+## Create a basic network in Azure, optionally create subnets and NSG attached to those subnets

-This Terraform module deploys a Virtual Network in Azure with a subnet or a set of subnets passed in as input parameters.
+This Terraform module deploys a Virtual Network in Azure with a subnet and NSG or a set of subnets passed in as input parameters.

-The module does not create nor expose a security group.
-You could use https://github.com/Azure/terraform-azurerm-vnet to assign network security group to the subnets.

-## Usage
+## Usage - create vnet two subnets with associated nsgs
 ```hcl
 resource "azurerm_resource_group" "test" {
   name     = "my-resources"